QCaudron/repeater_roundabout/index.md

 Only [participating repeaters](/repeater_roundabout/repeaters) are eligible for scoring points in the Repeater Roundabout.
 Please stick to these repeaters; we don't want to annoy anyone who did not want to bring the contest to their repeater.

+Please ensure that there is no ongoing activity on a repeater (such as a net) before you call for contacts.
+We cannot interfere with normal operation.

 # Exchange